jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     CT: memory_limit_check at wrapper.c:18:0
     RF: memory_limit_check at wrapper.c:35:1
     CF: xrealloc at wrapper.c:136:8
+    CT: Jump to external code for _realloc
+    CF: Jump to external code for _realloc
     CT: string_list_append at string-list.c:221:4
     CF: string_list_append at string-list.c:221:27
     CT: xstrdup at wrapper.c:38:0
     CF: xstrdup at wrapper.c:39:14
+    CT: Jump to external code for _strdup
+    CF: Jump to external code for _strdup
   Occurrences: 140

 Uncategorised
   Events:
     CT: xstrdup at wrapper.c:38:0
     CF: xstrdup at wrapper.c:39:14
-    CT: Jump to external code
+    CT: Jump to external code for _strdup
-    CF: Jump to external code
+    CF: Jump to external code for _strdup
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _strdup
     RF: xstrdup at wrapper.c:42:2
     CF: string_list_append at string-list.c:219:9
     CT: string_list_append_nodup at string-list.c:207:0